 You can also get a vaccination at a walk-in vaccindation centre without being registered with a GP.

 Can I have my first vaccination in one location and my second dose in another location?

 The National Booking Service will ask you to book both your first and second doses at the same time.
 However, you do not need to book them in the same area.
 You can book both doses wherever is going to be the most convenient at the time of your appointment.

 So, you could book and have your first dose in Bath, and then your second dose at your local vaccination centre in your hometown.
 You could also have your first dose in your hometown and your second dose when you are in Bath.

 If your plans change, you can change your vaccination booking through the National Booking Service at any time.
 Please note that if you need to change either dose appointment, you need to cancel that appointment first.

 What if the national booking system doesn’t have any vaccination locations near me?

 Please be persistent and keep checking the system.
 Available locations and times are updated on the National Booking Service throughout the day.
 So you may need to try several times to find a time and location that suits you.

 What vaccination locations are available in Bath?

 You will be able to see the locations and times available through the National Booking Service.
 If you’re in Bath, the largest vaccination centre is Bath Racecourse, which can vaccinate 1,000 people a day.
 You can find answers to common questions, including how to book, opening times and how to get there, on the NHS Bath Racecourse Vaccination Centre page.
-If you don’t have a car, the special FirstBus service, number 32, runs every hour from the bus station, from 7am until 8pm.
-We understand that smaller vaccination centres are also opening at two pharmacies, one in Coombe Down and one in the city centre.
 You can find more information about the vaccine from the local NHS website.